What Is Fast Fashion: The Rise and Impact

 3. Frequent Releases and Short Product Lifecycles

 Fast fashion brands frequently release new collections, sometimes as often as every few weeks.
 This constant stream of new designs encourages consumers to make more frequent purchases and creates a sense of urgency to buy before items sell out or are replaced by newer styles.
+This constant stream of new designs is driven by rapid trend cycles, encouraging consumers to make more frequent purchases.

 4. Emphasis on Trends and Imitation

 Fast fashion brands closely follow current fashion trends and often imitate high-end designer styles at a fraction of the cost.
 By quickly producing affordable versions of popular trends, they cater to consumers who want to stay fashionable without breaking the bank.
+Fast fashion brands often replicate designs seen during fashion week, bringing affordable versions of high-end styles to the market quickly.

 5. Mass Production and Global Supply Chains